 In December 2017, Congress passed legislation that would incentivize investments made within lower income census tracts.

-These Zones will be marketed to domestic and international investors.
-They are seen as enhanced business zones by the Kentucky Cabinet for Economic Development and marketed to attract national and international interests.
+These areas are seen as enhanced business zones by the Kentucky Cabinet for Economic Development and marketed to attract national and international interests.

-Owensboro’s Opportunity Zone stretches from Cedar Street west to Walnut Street forming one zone and most of the City’s west side riverfront sector north to the Owensboro Riveport forms the other.
+One zone stretches from Cedar Street west to Walnut Street; the other zone includes most of the City’s west side riverfront sector north to the Owensboro Riverport.

 - Investments in these zones must be made through Qualified Opportunity Funds.
 Those are investment vehicles set up as either a partnership or corporation for investing in eligible property located in one or more Opportunity Zone.
 Investors must contribute only money to Opportunity Funds that have been generated through prior investments.